-- 33.1 The Committee, on receipt of a recommendation by the examiners, must consider whether it appears to be adequately justified in the light of the full reports by the examiners, and may make further inquiry of the examiners and the student's supervisor(s). - 33.2 If the Committee receives reports by the examiners indicating disagreement as to the appropriate recommendation, it may recommend to Senatus that the recommendation of one of the examiners be accepted in preference to that of the other.
-The Committee may require that a further report on the thesis be obtained from some other examiner or examiners, or that the assessment of the thesis be conducted from the beginning by different examiners. - 33.3 If the Committee is offering an alternative award to that for which a student had originally submitted (for example MPhil as an exit award for PhD submission), the student must either agree or decline to accept the alternative award.
+- 34.1 The Committee, on receipt of a recommendation by the examiners, must consider whether it appears to be adequately justified in the light of the full reports by the examiners, and may make further inquiry of the examiners and the student's supervisor(s). - 34.2 If the Committee receives reports by the examiners indicating disagreement as to the appropriate recommendation, it may recommend to Senatus that the recommendation of one of the examiners be accepted in preference to that of the other.
+The Committee may require that a further report on the thesis be obtained from some other examiner or examiners, or that the assessment of the thesis be conducted from the beginning by different examiners. - 34.3 If the Committee is offering an alternative award to that for which a student had originally submitted (for example MPhil as an exit award for PhD submission), the student must either agree or decline to accept the alternative award.

-Regulation 34 Thesis resubmissions
+Regulation 35 Thesis resubmissions

 Where the examiners decide that resubmission of a thesis is required, they must write a detailed statement of the aspects which require revision.
 The resubmitted thesis is judged only against this written statement.
-A student is permitted only one opportunity to resubmit his or her thesis.
+A student is permitted only one opportunity to resubmit their thesis.

-- 34.1 No further criticism of other material or aspects of the thesis passed as satisfactory at the first assessment can be introduced at a later stage.
-The written statement and the aspects of the thesis which require revision must be approved by the College Postgraduate Committee and cannot subsequently be altered without the agreement of that Committee. - 34.2 A student is permitted only one opportunity to resubmit his or her thesis.
-Thereafter, at most, he or she may make only minor corrections. - 34.3 In the event of resubmission, the examiners will re-assess the thesis and hold a second oral examination.

-34.4 If resubmission is recommended, only one copy of the original thesis should be returned to the student.
+- 35.1 No further criticism of other material or aspects of the thesis passed as satisfactory at the first assessment can be introduced at a later stage.
+The written statement and the aspects of the thesis which require revision must be approved by the College Postgraduate Committee and cannot subsequently be altered without the agreement of that Committee. - 35.2 A student is permitted only one opportunity to resubmit their thesis.
+Thereafter, at most, they may make only minor corrections. - 35.3 In the event of resubmission, the examiners will re-assess the thesis and hold a second oral examination. - 35.4 If resubmission is recommended, only one copy of the original thesis should be returned to the student.
 The other should be retained by the Internal Examiner to facilitate checking of revisions when the thesis is resubmitted.

-Regulation 35 MSc by Research: revisions
+Regulation 36 MSc by Research: revisions

-Revisions of the dissertation with re-submission are not permitted in the case of MSc by Research degree programmes unless a special case has been submitted to, and approved by, the College Postgraduate Committee.
+Revisions of the dissertation with resubmission are not permitted in the case of MSc by Research degree programmes unless a special case has been submitted to, and approved by, the College.